 - Identify precisely the points you have been struggling with, and ask for advice

 - Identify your professional sub-industry in Canada to ask for clarification or contacts

 - Make sure your title position is relevant

-- Prepare your Elevator pitch and ask for feedback
+- Prepare your elevator pitch and ask for feedback

 To be successful, you need to be on the same page as someone who is already thinking with a Canadian mindset.
 To fully understand the cultural gap when it comes to hiring processes, job search, skills requirement, culture fit and so on, you may want to watch Lionel Laroche’s video before your Face-to-Face.
 It could also be a good topic to start the conversation, as an icebreaker.

 If you want to get the most out of it, do your homework and be ready for it but keep it casual.
-You’ll have a better ally if you are true to yourself, instead of only asking professional-related questions, especially if you want to follow up.
+The volunteer will more likely be able to help you if you are true to yourself, instead of only asking job-related questions, especially if you want to follow up.

 You can be very clear about your professional goals with the volunteer but do not expect them to always come with the perfect answer right away.
 This Face-to-Face could be a key step in your career as long as you see it as a springboard for your future.